Line Flow based SLAM: Line Flow Tracking

+When no prior motion is available for a line segment, we directly use it as a predicted line segment.
+We perform KLT~\cite{JianboShi1994} for each seed generated by the predicted line segment.
+Then, the corresponding seeds are adopted to guide line extraction.

-The purpose of line segment prediction is to accelerate extraction and matching processes and to refine line segments, e.g., fusing some broken line segments.
-In addition, when we cannot observe line segments due to image blur or false positive detection, we use the predicted line segments to keep the continuity for the corresponding line flow.
-These line segments can be integrated into the corresponding line flow when new complete observations are available.
-We need to refine line flows since predicted line segments can be inaccurate.
+The purpose of line segment prediction is to accelerate the line extraction and matching processes and to help fuse broken line segment detections.
+In addition, when we cannot locate observations due to image blur or false positive detection, we directly use the predicted line segments to maintain the continuity of their corresponding line flow.
+With observations, the predicted line segments are refined before being integrated into line flows.